wp-plugins/wp-social-invitations/readme.txt

 == Changelog ==

+= 1.4.3 - December 3, 2013 =

+* Added an extra check for cron in case is not setted up properly
+* Moved goo.gl function to Queue Class so it can be used globally now
+* Added new error message in error template
+* Fixed bug to remove extra html added by other plugins in the popup
+* Fixed bug with editor height
+* Better buddypress integration .
+"Send Social Invites" screen and menu options added

 = 1.4.2.1 =

 * Fixed bug Invite anyone Js not loading where no other widget where used on site

 = 1.4.2 =